darkaico/my-cv/README.md

 ### **Engineering Team Lead** @ [VideoAsk](https://www.linkedin.com/company/videoask/) _(Aug 2020 - Dec 2021)_ <br>

-I was working as a Team Lead in VideoAsk, aka what we called "startup inside a startup" by Typeform.
+I joined VideoAsk (aka what we call "startup inside a startup") first as a Team Lead and switched entirely to being Engineering Manager.

+I was responsible for structuring the engineering team working along with the PM, designer, business analyst, and customer experience team.

-Responsible for building the team culture, structuring and defining best practices, and setting the bases to align our engineering culture with the work in Typeform.com.
+Part of my technical responsibility was helping with the definition of best practices, system designs discussions/organization, and setting the bases to align our engineering culture with the work in Typeform.com.

-Worked closely with the product managers helping them with tasks analysis/distribution, also helping on switching between different tools (from notion to Jira for instance).
+Worked closely with the product managers helping them with tasks analysis/distribution and also helping on switching between different tools (from notion to Jira, for instance).

-Some of my responsibilities were to:
+In a nutshell, some of my responsibilities were to:

+- Coaching and mentorship the team, helping them with career development.
 - Growth of the team, identifying needed roles, and doing tech and behavioral interviews.
 - Develop features end to end, primarily for big enterprise customers.
-- Technical mentorship, mainly in the backend part of the app
+- Technical mentorship, especially in backend and infrastructure (python / Django / AWS)
-- Organize and lead significant initiatives that include radical changes in our app, for instance: updates on the CI/CD, moving our FE server side from Vercel into our AWS setup
+- Organize and lead significant initiatives that include radical changes in our app, for instance: updates on the CI/CD, and moving our FE server side from Vercel into our AWS setup.

 **_Technologies_**